CertifiedData.io

 Two Layers of AI Compliance Logging

-Layer 1 — Training Data Logging
+Layer 1 — Training Data Evidence

-Layer 2 — Decision Logging
+Layer 2 — Decision Evidence

 Regulatory Framework Mapping